You are here

 - Use the discussion point under the video or text, or on the worksheet as a starting point for discussions in small groups.
 Give lower levels time to prepare what they want to say, keep the discussion short, and then arrange the students into new groups and have the same discussion.

-- Students can read or watch a video from these culture sections at home.
+- Students can read or watch a video from these sections at home.
 After doing the exercises they can then comment on LearnEnglish Teens, give their opinions and join in the discussion in ‘Comments’ underneath the text or video.
 Teenagers need to sign up for a free account to be able to post comments on the website.
-(Please note that LearnEnglish Teens is only for 13-17-year-olds so as teachers you can't create your own account.
-However, there is no content that is only available for registered users. ) If you ask the class to all do the same activity at home, you can follow up with group discussion next lesson (see above).
+(Please note that registration on LearnEnglish Teens is only for 13-17 year-olds, to enable them to comment.
+Teachers and other adults cannot create an account to keep the website a safer place for teenagers to interact in the comments.
+However, you do not need an account to access any of the content.)
+If you ask the class to all do the same activity at home, you can follow up with a group discussion next lesson (see above).
 You could also let the learners choose an activity to do at home.
 Next class they can work in small groups to ask and answer questions about what their classmates read or watched.

 Learning the language doesn’t automatically mean learning the culture.
 Bringing culture to the teen classroom can be fun, motivating and help to develop the intercultural skills that will serve teens in adult life.